 The news comes as a surprise to many, as most prognosticators expected Lee to either resign with the Texas Rangers or head to New York to play for the Yankees.

-The reports began to come in earlier this evening via Twitter, with at first, a number of people getting fooled by a fake Ken Rosenthal account, which began tossing out incorrect Lee-related reports.
+The reports began to come in earlier this evening via Twitter.
+At first, a number of people fell for a fake Ken Rosenthal account, which began tossing out incorrect Lee-related reports.

 But at around midnight, Jon Heyman of Sports Illustrated chimed in: